cosmos/cosmos-sdk/pruning/README.md

 - `everything`: 2 latest states will be kept; pruning at 10 block intervals.
 - `custom`: allow pruning options to be manually specified through 'pruning-keep-recent', and 'pruning-interval'

-If no strategy is given to `Baseapp`, `nothing` is selected.
-However, we perform validation on the cli layer to require these to be always set in the config file.
+If no strategy is given to the BaseApp, `nothing` is selected.
+However, we perform validation on the CLI layer to require these to be always set in the config file.

 ## Custom Pruning